JoshK2/npm-package-script-installer/README.md

 ## Usage

-The usage is very simple, just run the index file with package name and the number of downloads like this
+The usage is very simple, just run the index file with the package name and the number of downloads you want like this
 ```bash
 node lib/index.js yourpackagename 10
 ```